Glenville School (Greenwich, Connecticut): Exterior

 The school itself is faced in brick laid in Flemish bond trimmed with cast stone sills, keystones, and water table on a high basement.
 Both wings are topped with slate hipped roofs, with overhanging wooden eaves at the roofline.
 The two-and-a-half-story classroom wing, running east–west to the south, has an octagonal wooden cupola topped with bell roof and finial.
 Two small hip-roofed dormer windows pierce either end.

 At the north end of the one-and-a-half-story auditorium wing is the main entrance, sheltered by a pedimented, tetrastyle portico.
 The six round wooden columns (two of which are engaged with the north facade) rising from the stylobate paved in basket weave-patterned brick three feet (1 m) below the water table to unusual capitals with acanthus leaves around a fluted neck.
 The entablature above echoes that with a fluted architrave, a plain frieze with "Bendheim Western Greenwich Civic Center" in gold lettering, and a dentilled cornice with Greek keys in the modillions.
 In the center is a round vent with directional keystones.

 The wall behind the portico is faced in stucco.
 The main entrance's double wooden doors are recessed in a large round arch topped with a leaded fanlight and flanked by two fluted pilasters topped with a similar cornice to the pediment.
-Next to it are cast stone panels that top the narrow windows aside the pilasters.
+Next to it are cast stone panels that top the narrow windows beside the pilasters.
 On either side of the portico are nine-over-nine sash windows.

 On either side of the north wing, the six bays have four large round-arched windows with molded reveal and tracery.
 The north end has a regular casement window; the south end has no window.
 A set of steps lead down to the basement at the north end of the eastern face.

 The auditorium wing divides the north face of the main wing into two identical sections with two-story, three-bay projecting pavilions and a three-bay hyphen with shed-roofed dormer window.
 On the western pavilion, a projecting entry bay is substituted for the easternmost window at ground level.

 The east and west profiles have projecting bays with staircased entries.
 On the east it is centered with an arched window similar to those on the auditorium wing between two cast-stone belt courses and framed with some slightly projecting bricks.
 On the west end, a small flat-roofed extension projects to the south, and the fenestration consists of a row of five smaller arch windows between darker belt courses.
 The south elevation has windows in all ten bays on both stories.